🌍 Nomad Watch The Nomad Research Database

 Factor Score Trend Weight Notes

-πŸ›‘οΈ Safety + 9.1 -- 100 Munich is consistently ranked among the safest major cities in Europe with extremely low rates of violent crime and a strong police presence.
-Public spaces are secure and well-lit, making it safe to walk alone at night throughout almost all districts.
+πŸ›‘οΈ Safety + 9.0 -- 100 Munich is one of the safest major cities in Europe, with very low violent crime rates and a strong police presence.
+It compares favorably to Lucca's 9, though slightly less idyllic for nightlife.